 Reporting and metric functionality are crucial to understanding how your wellness program is performing and how user health is progressing at a member, group, geographic level or any preferred data segregation method.
 This allows for improved decision making and rapid feedback on what’s working and what needs attention.

-Many people think reporting wellness program results is difficult.
-However, comprehensive reporting capabilities should provide an endless range of measurable data points to help you define exactly what it is you want to track and how you want to report it.
+A comprehensive reporting engine should provide an endless range of measurable data points to help you define exactly what it is you want to track and how you want to report it.
+There are numerous options for reporting such as:

 Given a platform’s ability to pull data from within and via third-party integrations, there should be limitless opportunities to analyze data on anything from illness and absentee costs to reducing workplace accidents or trends in employee engagement.
-A platform will offer a chance to examine how long-term trends influence effectiveness within the workplace, and demonstrates where changes can be made.
+A platform will offer a chance to examine how long-term trends influence effectiveness within the workplace and demonstrates where changes can be made.

 Beyond the core features and functionality in wellness technology, here are some other noteworthy features: